immunant/c2rust/rust-refactor/src/analysis/ownership/README.md

 Note that unlike non-variant functions, variants may not have multiple `ownership_mono` annotations, as each variant is expected to correspond to a single monomorphization of the original function.

+# The "Collection Hack"

+The analysis as described so far tries to mimic the Rust ownership model as implemented in the Rust compiler.
+However, collection data structures in Rust often use unsafe code to bypass parts of the ownership model.
+A particularly common case is in removal methods, such as `Vec::pop`:

+    impl<T> Vec<T> {
+        fn pop(&mut self) -> Option<T> { ... }
+    }

+This method moves a `T` out of `self`'s internal storage, but only takes `self` by mutable reference.
+Under the "normal" rules, this is impossible, and the analysis described above will infer a stricter signature for the raw pointer
+equivalent:

+    fn pop(this: /* MOVE */ *mut Vec) -> /* MOVE */ *mut c_void { ... }

+The analysis as implemented includes a small adjustment (the "collection hack") to let it infer the correct signature for such methods.

+The collection hack is this: when handling a pointer assignment, instead of constraining the path permission of the RHS to be at least the permission of the LHS, we constraint it to be at least `min(lhs_perm, WRITE)`.
+The result is that it becomes possible to move a `MOVE` pointer out of a struct when only `WRITE` permission is available for the pointer to that struct.
+Then the analysis will infer the correct type for `pop`:

+    fn pop(this: /* WRITE */ *mut Vec) -> /* MOVE */ *mut c_void { ... }